Legal Entity Identifiers for government entities

-The LEI ROC has stated, at the GLEIS Forum on the 22nd of May 2019, that government entities are eligible for a Legal Entity Identifier (LEI) as they are legal entities according to ISO 17442, in the same conditions as other entities.
+The LEI ROC has stated, at the GLEIS Forum on 22 May 2019, that government entities are eligible for a Legal Entity Identifier (LEI) as they are legal entities according to ISO 17442, in the same conditions as other entities.

-They also found that entities that cannot be incorporated such as ministries, agencies, and republics are eligible for an LEI.
-It was clarified that these entities should enter a parent entity when applying for an LEI where previously this information was not being entered.
+They also found that entities that cannot be incorporated, such as ministries, agencies, and republics, are eligible for an LEI.
+It was clarified that these entities should enter a parent company when applying for an LEI, where previously, this information was not entered.

-For this reason, the LEI ROC is looking to create a new item called “general government entities” which could be filled out separately and help to clarify, if there is no parent entity, at least what industry these entities belong to.
+For this reason, the LEI ROC is looking to create a new item called “general government entities,” which could be filled out separately and help to clarify if there is no parent company, at least what industry these entities belong to.

 Here is a summary of that consultation paper.

-The LEI ROC has observed that the ISO 17442 definition of legal entities covers government entities and the criteria for eligibility for an LEI is the same as for any other type of legal entity.
+The LEI ROC has observed that the ISO 17442 definition of legal entities covers government entities.
+The criteria for eligibility for an LEI are the same as for any other type of legal entity.

 According to ISO 17442, legal entities: